thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/nodes/action/add-to-group.md

 ---
 layout: docwithnav
 title: add to group
-description: Adds the message originator entity to an entity group based on a configurable group name pattern.
+description: Adds the message originator to the entity group found by group name pattern.
 breadcrumbs: "true"
 breadcrumbs-steps: "2"
 hidetoc: "true"